kayamoll/thePainProject/README.md

 # The Pain Project

-this is a website for The Pain Project by Kaja Moll the particular website is for the temeprature code
+this is a website for The Pain Project - the temeprature code